allen-ball/ganymede/README.md

 ### Templates

+Please refer to the installation instructions for discussion of enabling the [Hide Input] extension.

+#### Thymeleaf

 The template magics `thymeleaf` and `html` offer templating with [Thymeleaf].
 All defined Java variables are bound into the Thymeleaf context before evaluation.
 For example (Java implementation detail